LIN-ZHANG-ALPHA/M-Track/README.md

 **CONTRIBUTORS**
 M-Track was created by:
 Sheldon L. Reeves (sheldonreeves316@gmail.com; sheldonreeves@icloud.com)
 Lin Zhang         (linzhang0529@gmail.com; lzhang22@albany.edu)
+Matthew Brandon   (592mattbran@gmail.com; mbrandon@albany.edu)
 Annalisa Scimemi  (scimemia@gmail.com; ascimemi@albany.edu)
 For support and questions, please contact Annalisa Scimemi (scimemia@gmail.com)
 All work was funded by SUNY Albany, SUNY Albany Research Foundation and SUNY STEM Research Passport Program.

 **HISTORY**
 08-2015 - The first version of M-Track was created by Sheldon L. Reeves and Annalisa Scimemi.
 This version was compatible with Linux platforms and used Python 3.0, OpenCV 3.0 and PyQt 5.4.
 07-2016 - An updated version of M-Track, available from this repository, was developed by Lin Zhang and Annalisa Scimemi using Python 2.7, OpenCV 3.0 and PyQt 4.8.
 This version of M-Track has added functionalities and fixes and is compatible with Linux, Mac OS X and Microsoft Windows platforms.
+08-2017 - An updated version of M-Track, available from this repository, was developed by Matthew Brandon and Annalisa Scimemi using Python 2.7, OpenCV 3.2 and PyQt 4.8.
+This version of M-Track allows it to work with OpenCV 3.2.

 **LICENSE**
 Please review the terms and conditions of the license in the LICENSE_NPOSL-3.0 section of this repository before downloading the M-Track software.
 By downloading the M-Track software from this site you agree to be legally bound by the terms and conditions of the Open Source Initiative Non-Profit Open Software License 3.0